Detecting and tracking drift in quantum information processors: Time-resolved tomography and benchmarking

-For the related problem of choosing the frequencies in the model for a probability trajectory (see above) there is a clear solution: the instability detection methods are directly testing hypotheses about the frequencies in $p(t)$, and so there is a clear statistical justification for choosing the frequencies in our model for $p(t)$ using the results of these tests.
-In contrast, the parameters in the model $\mathcal{M}$ do not necessarily have a simple relationship to the circuit probabilities -- for an arbitrary model the relationship is entirely arbitrary, and so the relationship between the frequencies detected in the probability trajectories and the frequencies in each $\alpha_j$ is also arbitrary.
-However, for typical models associated with tomographic methods and circuits, \emph{under some approximation} there is a simple relationship between the model parameters and the predicted probabilities.
-For the Ramsey model of Eq.~\eqref{eq:tr-ramsey}, $p_l(t) = A + 2 \pi B \exp(-l/l_0) l t_{w} \Omega(t) + O((lt_{w} \Omega(t))^2)$.
-So, if $l t_{w} \Omega(t)$ is small then the dominant frequencies in $p_l(t)$ are also necessarily frequencies in $\Omega(t)$.
-Equivalent expansions around the zero-error parameter values hold for the general process matrix model of GST (and most other tomographic techniques can be seen as a special case of GST).
-Therefore, we can use the results of the hypothesis tests on the data from sufficiently short circuits to select the frequencies for the model parameters.
-But longer circuits are more sensitive to small variations in the model parameters, so we do not want to entirely discount that data in the model selection.
+For the related problem of choosing the frequencies in the model for a probability trajectory (see above) there is a clear solution: our instability detection methods are directly testing hypotheses about the frequencies in $p(t)$, and so there is a clear statistical justification for choosing the frequencies in our model for $p(t)$ using the results of these tests.
+In contrast, the parameters in the model $\mathcal{M}$ do not necessarily have a simple relationship to the circuit probabilities --- for an arbitrary model the relationship is entirely arbitrary.
+So, the relationship between the frequencies detected in the probability trajectories and the frequencies in each $\gamma_j$ is also, for a general model, entirely arbitrary.
+However, for typical models associated with tomographic methods and circuits, under some approximation there is a simple relationship between the model parameters and the predicted probabilities.

+To illustrate this, we turn to the Ramsey model with a time-dependent phase that was introduced in the main text: